Forbidden Doors:

 The scene where she finally claimed her worth?
 Your soul was taking notes.

-Your library becomes your grimoire, teaching you to read the greatest romance of all—the one between who you've been and who you're becoming.
+The greatest romance isn't on the page.
+It's the one between who you've been and who you're becoming.

 Your TBR pile is your personal apothecary.